AkashAlaria/Automated-Spotify-Playlist-Generator/README.md

 After creation, you see your ‘Client Id’ and you can click on ‘Show client secret` to unhide your ’Client secret’.

 Use your ‘Client id’ and ‘Client secret’ to retrieve a token from the Spotify API.
 The function get_spotify_api_token() performs all necessary steps with your ‘Client id’ and ‘Client secret’ to retrieve a token.
-Consider to assign this character string to a variable named ‘my_token’, which is the default value for all spotify functions that are in need of a token.

-Create a folder named "template" in the same location as code file for executing

-Run the file
+Run the file using streamlit run your_script.py

 Add playlist according to your choices!!